MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M07_L07_Configure_Pipelines_to_Securely_Use_Variables_and_Parameters.md

           displayName: 'Validate Variables'
      ```

-    > [!NOTE]
-    > This stage will run a script to validate the buildConfiguration variable.
+    > **Note**: This stage will run a script to validate the buildConfiguration variable.
 If the variables not set, the script will fail and the pipeline will stop.

 1. Make the **Build** stage depend on the **Validate** stage by adding `dependsOn: Validate` at the beginning of the **Build** stage: